-The presentation of the financial assets and liabilities listed above under the current and noncurrent headings within the statement of financial position is intended to indicate the timing in which cash flows will arise.
-The maturity profile of the financial liabilities of the Authority as at year end is as disclosed in notes 15 and I 7.
+The presentation of the financial assets and liabilities listed above under the current and non-current headings within the statement of financial position is intended to indicate the timing in which cash flows will arise.
+The maturity profile of the financial liabilities of the Authority as at year end is as disclosed in note 15 and 17.